streetmeat/ghostmcp/README.md

  > utilises a rotating account pool with proxies
  > running locally on nvidia jetson nano dev kit
 2. **vhs-ghost.com**
- > shows your IG stats with a countdown & email collection form
+ > shows users a custom url with IG stats, email collection & mysterious countdown
  > transitions into an endless feed of vhs clips
  > cloudflare workers - edge hosted

 ### why
  > fight ai slop with vhs slop
- > celebrate using the technology & internet for creative expression
+ > celebrate using technology & the internet for creative expression
  > opportunity to get introduced to mcp and hackathons

 ### any "actual" use?
- > with the smallest amount of creativity this could be used to market a product or service
+ > with the smallest amount of creativity this could be pivotd to market a product or service
  > my theory is that combing an obscure vhs clip, editing the actual username, and sending a url with /username it will create enough intrigue for some click through

 ### example usage
- > deploy a campagin subagents for  10 random users, create personalized videos for each and dm it to them with a custom urll.
+ > deploy a campaign using subagents, pick 10 random users, create personalized videos for each and dm it to them with a custom url.
- > personalize a video for user @username, dm it to them with a silly message.
+ > personalize a video for @username, dm it to them with a silly message.
  > create, list, delete campaigns
- > create a dataset based on "target user description" with 50 lines
+ > create a dataset of people in their late 20 to early 30s who follow #nostalgia with a limit of 50 lines.

 ### quick start
 ```bash